He’d stared at her as the warning echoed through is mind.

 “And why did you submit yourself to that?” he wanted to know still a little freaked about the kind of acupuncture she was describing.

 “Radiation damage,” she said casually, offering a wry smile.
 “Breakdown on the cellular level.
 Liquefaction of organs shortly thereafter.
 It was that or becoming dead, dead, dead… dead.”

 “No?
 Never happen to you?
 Never get fried by an gamma burst and have to get treatment, whatever is available?”

 “No…” he’d replied.
 “We don’t’ have any cure for that sort of thing on Earth.”

 “So I keep being told,” he replied.

 When he talked about Earth, even when he showed the pair his radio wave powered cell phone they’d laughed.
-No nanotechnology, she scoffed, no anti-matter reactors, no space elevators, no robotic revolutions, no runaway green house effects, or grey goo.
-Even Cygnus got into the breathless fun about how self-destructive so many, many civilizations were.
+No nanotechnology.
+Cygnus continued to scoffed the most.
+No anti-matter reactors, no space elevators, no robotic revolutions, no runaway greenhouse effects, or grey goo.
+Even she got into the breathless fun about how self-destructive so many, many civilizations were.

 Iain had, though, sent of a spate of tweets out on his cell phone about how noxious Arl and Arc were, and how he’d believe in all they were describing when he saw it.

-“I really didn’t have to know that,” Iain said.
+“You really didn’t have to tell me that,” Iain complained.
 So much for the tweets he was sending.
-It didn’t stop him, though.
+It didn’t stop him.
 They were his only connection to his past life and he wasn’t ready to let it go.